glampert/glampert.github.io/_posts/2015-10-10-reverse-engineering-lucasarts-outlaws.markdown

 to fetch color from.
 Palettized textures with shared palettes is one of the oldest forms of lossy image compression used by games.

-The sprites for the 2D billboards like the badies and player weapons are stored in a custom binary format with the `.NWX` extension.
+The sprites for the 2D billboards like the baddies and player weapons are stored in a custom binary format with the `.NWX` extension.
 This format is not terribly complex, it seems to consist of a set of uncompressed bitmaps with metadata about each frame of animation.
 There's a Windows tool called "Nwx Editor" that allows editing those, you can find it at [theoutlawdad.com][link_oldad].
 I didn't